 Therefore, it’s interesting to observe how pharma companies are developing their brand and comply with regulatory requirements.
-Armed with the sufficient analytics, more and more companies will have an opportunity to supply value (including beyond-the-pill offers) specifically to any type of audience.
+Armed with sufficient analytics, more and more companies will have an opportunity to supply value (including beyond-the-pill offers) specifically to any type of audience.
 Simply put, great customer service is impossible without highly regulated work of social platforms.
 If the company wants to remain relevant, no chance those networks could be neglected.

 Going beyond the traditional scope – From Big Data to IoT and edge computing

-IoT has a potential to completely transform and revolutionize pharma marketing sector.
+IoT has the potential to completely transform and revolutionize pharma marketing sector.
 Now, data can often be processed not in the cloud, but inside an IoT device itself.
 Small, tiny gadgets will be able to process dozens of information in real-time all by themselves.
 The newest medical technologies have already shown what a huge difference it can make on the future of healthcare and life sciences.
 More and more analysts and stakeholders are talking about how edge computing will change the way healthcare and pharma industry works.

 SaaS (software-as-service) grants pharma companies a quick solution, where all the required services might be used from any device at any location.
 According to Insights Pharma Reports, almost 50% of all pharma manufacturers are currently using a form of cloud-based infrastructure, or are about to consider it.